slotdawg/ts2020/beam_security_compliance/beam_security_compliance.rst

 	.. figure:: images/beam_sc_image20.png

+We see the details of TCP ports allowing all external traffic and therefore the PCI-DSS requirement of “restricting inbound and outbound traffic” is not satisfied and your organization will not be in full compliance with PCI-DSS policy.

 STIG Compliance
 .................

-The regulatory policy compliance view can be considered as **a system of records** to identify your compliance with all tasks - process, documentation and cloud configuration - that need to be performed to comply with regulatory policies.
 Go back one step, click on *STIG policy* and familiarize yourself with the STIG compliance view.

 	.. figure:: images/beam_sc_image21.png